Are you searching to lease a car? If yes, then wait, have a close look at the top 10 reasons not to lease a car in 2023 to save lots of money.

 Leasing isn’t all it’s talked up to be, as an auto insurance super app and broker will explain.
 Jerry presents the top 10 reasons not to lease a car.

-One of the first reason among 10 reasons not to lease a car is you can customize the car.
+One of the first 10 reasons not to lease a car is that you can customize the car.
 When you lease a vehicle, the dealer anticipates receiving it back in the exact state they delivered it in, minus normal wear and use.
 Before returning your leased car, modifications—like newly installed window tint—must be taken out.
 Any primary changes will lead to huge penalties.

 Your lease payments won’t change even if you total the automobile.
 As a result, you risk paying a significant sum to the dealership for a total loss vehicle if you don’t have gap coverage.